ipartola/connie-experiment/README.md

 # Connie experiment

-This project is an experimental implementation of Python's httplib.HTTPConnection which establishes connections concurrently instead of serially.
+This project is an experimental implementation of a TCP connector which attempts to make multiple simultaneous connections to the target host (one per A/AAAA record).

+The first connection to succeed is returned, while others are closed.

 ## Typical implementation